 Owning a credit card is a privilege, but it requires careful use.
-Don’t let credit card debt choke your financial future.
+Don’t let credit card debt impact your financial future.
 The right repayment strategies can help you nip the problem in the bud.

 For some, cutting up cards can be the solution.
 For others, enrolling in a debt relief program like debt settlement or debt management could be the answer.
+Changing your spending habits, sticking to a budget, and paying off your debt as soon as possible can help you rebuild your finances.

 How Do Credit Cards Work